• Blog

 Successful leaders

 Often youngsters picturise leaders as successful and rich.
-Therefore they think leadership is only about confidence and taking risk.
+Therefore they think leadership is only about confidence and taking risks.
 But what makes a good leader?
 A leader is more than the success they incurred.
 It is a journey that results in the process of learning and unlearning the laws of society.

 A leader is beyond ordinary.
 They emerge like a bird who cracks the egg and takes the lessons of flying.
 Once they soar into the sky they face the hardships and triumphs leading them into the unknown.
-As leaders it is our duty to guide our team and mould them into efficient team leaders.
+As leaders, it is our duty to guide our team and mould them into efficient team leaders.
 Being approachable, nurturing future leaders, openness and transparency are few of the traits a leader should possess.

 Leaders and success are like water and kerosene.
 A good leader is like kerosene in water which stays on the surface rather than getting dissolved in the process of reaching the heights of success.